Homemade Hot Cocoa Mix

 - Quick to assemble.
 Each jar takes around 5 minutes.

-Cocoa Powder: Unsweetened cocoa powder gives this mix its deep chocolate flavor.
+- Cocoa Powder: Unsweetened cocoa powder gives this mix its deep chocolate flavor.
+I recommend Dutch-processed cocoa powder for a smoother flavor and less acidity.
+However, regular unsweetened cocoa powder works well, too.

-Coconut Sugar: A refined-sugar-free sweetener that adds warmth and complexity.
+- Coconut Sugar: A refined-sugar-free sweetener, this adds warmth and complexity.

-Powdered Milk or Coconut Milk Powder: Makes the cocoa creamy without needing milk on hand.
+- Powdered Milk or Coconut Milk Powder: Makes the cocoa creamy without needing milk on hand.
+Use whole milk powder for the richest taste.

 Equipment You’ll Need